Torfi Einarsson (1980) was born in Iceland and studied initially

 His music has been performed on festivals such as: Huddersfield Contemporary Music Festival, Transit Festival, impuls festival, Dutch Music Days, Nordlichter (Berlin), Gaudeamus Music Week, Time of Music, Dark Music Days, Ung Nordisk Musik and Nordic Music Days.

 During 2010-11 he worked as a part-time lecturer in Composition at the University of Huddersfield.
-He was a Research Fellow at the Orpheus Research Centre in Music (ORCiM) at the Orpheus Institute in Ghent in 2013-2014, and is currently Lecturer in Composition at the Iceland Academy of the Arts.
+He was a Research Fellow at the Orpheus Research Centre in Music (ORCiM) at the Orpheus Institute in Ghent in 2013-2014, and is currently Professor of Composition at the Iceland University of the Arts.

 His recent music focuses experimentally on notation, performance physicality and nonlinear and non-teleological structures (see research).